 applied on a small example dataset with 200 individuals and 10,000

-markers (provided with this package).
+markers (provided within this package).
 The quality control is

 demonstrated in three easy steps, per-individual and per-marker quality